 The pooled saliva/plaque inoculum contained each of the target species representing early facultative commensal colonizers and later anaerobic pathogens (Supplemental Figs. 2 and 3).
 Simulated plaque biofilms grown on HA coupons appeared patchy on day 1 but after 4 days of growth were more uniform and visibly thicker (Fig. 2a and 2b).
 Simulated plaque biofilm on the typodont teeth was also patchy and for the molars appeared denser on the occlusal surfaces (Fig. 2c).
 S. oralis showed a slight decrease in relative abundance after day 2 as the biofilm matured (Fig. 3 and supplemental Fig.4).
 P. gingivalis and “A. viscosus” were established in the biofilm after one day and showed an increasing trend in relative abundance as the biofilm matured..
 V. parvula and Fusobacterium spp. signals were saturated (>255 grey scale pixel intensity) for all or some of the replicates or days, thus relative changes over time for these bacteria were not possible (Supplemental Fig. 4).
 These data demonstrated that all the target species were maintained in the biofilm and the anaerobic pathogens generally showed an increase as the biofilm matured.
 Furthermore, black colonies and PCR for confirmation (data not shown) confirmed the presence of P. gingivalis in the biofilm on days 2, 3 and 4 (Supplemental Fig. 3).
 All targeted bacteria species were identified in the untreated SPB after 4 days of growth (Supplemental Fig. 5).

-Biofilm treatment with SnF formulation
+Biofilm treatment with the SnF2 formulation

-The typodonts stained with MB prior to removing individual teeth in the SnF treated and control are shown in Fig. 4.
+The typodonts stained with MB prior to removing individual teeth in the SnF2 treated and control are shown in Fig. 4.
 MB eluted from the individual teeth the molars and premolars had greater biofilm than the incisors and canines (Fig. 5a).
 This was expected due to the larger surface area of these teeth and when normalized to tooth area the distribution more even (Fig. 5b).
-MB staining showed an average 53.0% reduction (P<0.0002) in biofilm biomass when treated with the SnF solution typodont compared to the control (P<0.0003) (Fig 5a&b).
+MB staining showed an average 53.0% reduction (P<0.0002) in biofilm biomass when treated with the SnF2 solution typodont compared to the control (P<0.0003) (Fig 5a&b).
 Total bacterial DNA showed a similar trend with greater biofilm on the molars and premolars (Fig. 5c) with an average percentage reduction of biofilm of 54.4% (P ≤0.001) (Fig. 5c) calculated per cm2.
 There was also a significant reduction of 53% for MB staining and a 54% reduction based on amount of DNA normalized for tooth area (P< 0.0001) (Fig. 5d).

 Estimate of fluid flow and shear stress around the teeth during rocking in the typodont model